 During the time men live without a common power to keep them all in awe, they are in that conditions called war; and such a war, as if of every man, against every man.
 Thomas Hobbes awecallcommon Change image and share on social

-In the state of nature profit is the measure of right.
-Thomas Hobbes measurenatureprofit Change image and share on social
+Leisure is the Mother of Philosophy.
+Thomas Hobbes leisuremotherphilosophy Change image and share on social